Chordoma Foundation Peer Connect Program

 Become a Peer Guide: Provide chordoma support

 Has your life been touched by chordoma?
-Do you remember benefiting from talking with someone who had already been through the chordoma journey?
+Do you remember benefiting from talking with someone who had been through their own chordoma journey?
 Do you understand the questions and fears someone might experience because of your own experiences with chordoma?

 If you answered yes to any of these questions, then you may be uniquely qualified to give back to the chordoma community by becoming a Peer Guide.
-You will be trained using an evidence-based approach that will provide you with active listening tools and skills for providing support.
+Our Peer Guide training will provide you with active listening skills and resources for providing support.
 Learn more about the Peer Guide experience.

 Criteria for becoming a Peer Guide